kd2636/share-resume/README.md

-# ResumeDeft
+# Share Resume

-**ResumeDeft is a Python Flask Application where one can store their CVs, Resumes and Portfolios to share their links on other websites**
+**Share resume is a Python Flask Application where one can store their CVs, Resumes and Portfolios to share their links on other websites**

 ## To Use